What's in an e-graph?

 This is fine.
 It’s very traditional.
 Depending on the size and complexity of your programs, this can work.
 It’s how the Cinder JIT works for its two IRs.
 It’s very far from causing any performance problems in the compiler.
 But there are other compilers with other constraints and therefore other approaches to doing these rewrites.

 In this post, I’m going to take you on a bit of a meandering walk.
-We’ll start from an alternative to find-and-replace called union-find and then incrementally add features until we accidentally have built another data strucutre called an e-graph.
+We’ll start from an alternative to find-and-replace called union-find and then incrementally add features until we accidentally have built another data structure called an e-graph.
 Hopefully it removes some of the mystery.

 Union-find